 As a result, the balance sheet items allocated to the "hold to collect" business model are: "Central bank balances", "Loans and advances to banks", "Loans and advances to customers" and "Other assets".
 "Investment securities" (which are debt securities) are allocated to the "hold to collect and sell" business model.
-Furthermore, some shares are allocated to the "hold to collect and sell" business model, included in the balance sheet under "Investment securities".
+Furthermore, a small amount of shares are allocated to the "hold to collect and sell" business model, included in the balance sheet under "Investment securities".
 "Derivative financial assets" are allocated to the "other" business model.
-A small amount of shares that are included in the balance sheet under "Investment securities" are also allocated to "other" business model.